 As part of the ERP, Divisional Survey personnel are managed through a centralized Division Survey Console, which is staffed with coordination and dispatching personnel.
 Divisional Survey personnel are pre-identified and trained to conduct widespread damage assessments.
 Staffing plans are developed to address anticipated needs, through the execution of pre-existing contracts and mutual assistance requests.
-A list of outside contractors are noted within Appendix Q for securing additional Divisional Survey personnel.
+A list of external contractors is noted within Appendix R for securing additional Divisional Survey personnel.